• Skip to primary navigation

 • Line a baking sheet with parchment paper.

-• In a large bowl, sift together all the dry ingredients.
+• In a large bowl, sift or whisk together all the dry ingredients.

 • Using a cheese grater, grate frozen butter over dry ingredients.